nicolasAmat/Kong/README.md

-# Kong: Koncurrent Places Squasher
+# Kong: Koncurrent places Grinder

 ## About